dnwitko/Elegoo-AI-Robot/README.md

 # Getting Started

 Getting started involves following some instructions detailed in [Henry Tran's repository](https://github.com/henrytran720/Elegoo-AI-Robot) to assemble and prepare the Elegoo Robot car.
-After completing the steps listed in [The basics](https://github.com/henrytran720/Elegoo-AI-Robot?tab=readme-ov-file#the-basics) and [Assembly](https://github.com/henrytran720/Elegoo-AI-Robot?tab=readme-ov-file#assembly), you are ready to proceed to setup.
+After completing the steps listed in [The basics](https://github.com/henrytran720/Elegoo-AI-Robot?tab=readme-ov-file#the-basics) and [Assembly](https://github.com/henrytran720/Elegoo-AI-Robot?tab=readme-ov-file#assembly), you are ready to train your models proceed to setup.

 ## Vision/Voice Recognition (WIP)